 Dover Plains, New York – Jessica Long, aka Nurse Ratchet is a nurse and a car girl–thus the clever play on Nurse Ratched.
 Don’t worry, though.
 Jessica won’t put you in a straight jacket or anything.
 She will however stick a ratchet to any loose nuts or bolts on “Fancy,” her 1961 Ford Falcon.
-This car gets driven, and I mean, DRIVEN.
+This car gets driven, and I mean, DRIVEN, even when snowed in.

 The Ford Falcon.